MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Based on the authentication requirements, the user may need to sign in with another factor to meet the MFA requirement.
 The second factor needs to complement the type of first factor.

-EAMs are added to Entra ID by the tenant admin.
-If a tenant requires an EAM for MFA, the sign-in is considered to meet the MFA requirement after Entra ID validates both:
+EAMs are added to Microsoft Entra ID by the tenant admin.
+If a tenant requires an EAM for MFA, the sign-in is considered to meet the MFA requirement after Microsoft Entra ID validates both:

-- The first factor completed with Entra ID <!---completed with a built-in method in Entra ID?--->
+- The first factor completed with Microsoft Entra ID
 - The second factor completed with the EAM

 That validation meets the MFA requirement for two or more types of methods from: